kippesikgithub/ha_cards_interface/README.md

 Blinking ring around the light, to show if automations for that entity/room are enbled.
 Double click on icon to toggle automations (on/off).
 Chips icon and color changing based on value: fan, toothbrushes charging, shower status, window.
 Navigation to subview from click on card.
+#### Devices in room
+Aqara Zigbee Temperature and Humidity sensor
+Zigbee Wall socket for controlling charging electric toothbrushes
+Shelly 1L for controlling the Fan (based on humidity level)
+Toon integration for reading shower/warm water status
 #### filename
 badkamer_room_card.yaml